 After one particularly long and exhausting head-to-head, I decided it was time to finally learn how to conquer a fitted bed sheet.
 Naturally, I turned to the internet.

 Turns out, there are a heck ton of folding tutorials out there, guides from unnamed gentlemen and college kids to the Queen of Joy Sparking herself, Marie Kondo.
 It's a topic everyone seems to have an opinion on; one lady had three.)
 So, it took hours of watching and practicing, but I finally discovered this unsung hero—a reassuring, soothing miracle worker offering the kindest counsel.

 First, her method is simple.
-She doesn’t waste time with distinguishing length versus width or inside or outside.
-She walks you through each motion, checking in to see if you’re on the same page, not over-explaining her movements.
-Second, I love her encouragement.
+She doesn’t waste time with distinguishing length versus width or inside or outside—it's all the same to her.
+She walks you through each motion, checking in to see if you’re on the same page, never going into lengthy explanations for every move.
+I also loved that she was so encouraging.
 “Do the best that you can,” she says.
-I’m not ashamed to say I genuinely responded, in a quiet whisper to myself: “Thank you.”
+I’m not ashamed to say I actually said, aloud: “Thank you.”